Annual Activities Reporting Schedule for UNAC & Non-Represented Faculty, in accordance with the

-Faculty 180 is an activities reporting and evaluation processing software tool developed by Data 180.
+Faculty 180 is an activities reporting and evaluation processing software tool owned by Interfolio.
 Annual Activities Reports previously completed in a Microsoft Word template and routed manually are now submitted through Faculty 180.

 Twice yearly, a Banner list of active faculty are uploaded to the software and accounts created for all new faculty.
 By clicking on the link above, faculty members should be able to log in using their UA authserv credentials and begin using the software.